 Narrative Structures in Films

 The diagram indicates relationships among various factors present in the context of film narratives.
-For the interactive link version of the diagram (requires Flash) see http://mindtools.net/MindFilms/narrative.html.
+Scroll through the text below or click on the node in the diagram to see the associated text.
+The old interactive link version of the diagram (requires Flash) is at http://mindtools.net/MindFilms/narrative.html.

 The main idea here is perhaps a rather obvious one: films, like other art, derive their creation, meaning, and purpose from multiple factors — but these factors are structured by systematically connected social, moral, and intellectually accepted “rules.”
 On the other hand, this is not an idea that the film industry itself seems to want to encourage since it takes away from the mystique of such keywords as “director, star, spectacle, and social relevance” that Hollywood uses to promote the idea that these elements, rather than a more complex web of multiple factors, are the key to understanding its creations.
 The diagram indicates not only “concrete” factors such as the requirements of proper narrative, but also some abstract concepts, such as Justice, that drive the production of socially useful narratives.
 Underneath the diagram, some of the nodes are discussed.
 This work is in progress.
 A complete commentary on each node in the diagram and all the relationships shown in it is not finished at this time.